Elementary Education, MA

 Offered in: Chicago

 The Elementary Education program is designed for students who have undergraduate degrees in fields other than education and who aspire to transform elementary schools in the pursuit of social justice.
 The requirements for the Illinois teaching license are integrated with the program.
-Additional courses must be taken to earn an endorsement to teach at the middle school level.
+Additional courses must be taken to earn an endorsement to teach at the middle school level as well as Bilingual/ESL, Early Childhood, LBS 1, and reading Teacher endorsements.

 To be awarded the MA in Elementary Education, students must successfully complete a 42 credit hour program of study, and all requirements for the teaching license.
 39 credit hours of education courses are required for the license; students may earn the license prior to completing the MA degree.

-To earn the Illinois teaching license, students must complete an approved student teaching experience, a minimum of 110 clock hours of pre-student teaching field experiences, all general education requirements, and any additional course work or tests needed to satisfy accreditation, State of Illinois, and/or Roosevelt University requirements.
-All graduate students must maintain a 3.0 GPA in their graduate courses, and no grade below C is acceptable for licensing or the MA degree (C- grades are unacceptable).
+To earn the Illinois teaching license, students must complete an approved student teaching experience, a minimum of 240 clock hours of pre-student teaching field experiences, all general education requirements, and any additional course work or tests needed to satisfy accreditation, State of Illinois, and/or Roosevelt University requirements.
+All graduate students must maintain a 3.0 GPA in their graduate courses, and no grade below C is acceptable for licensing or the MA degree.

 At the time of admission, advisors review transcripts and evaluate all course work completed at other colleges or universities.
 Advising plans are developed and any deficiencies related to licensure requirements are noted.
 If additional course work is needed, the student's advisor will indicate the course work needed for licensure or a middle school endorsement.
 Each student must confer with his/her assigned advisor before enrolling in the program and during each advising period to ensure that all requirements are being successfully completed.